holyjak/fulcro-intro-wshop/README.md

   1. In the menu (in Gitpod it is the ☰ in the top-left corner) select _View - Command Palette... - [Calva: Start a Project REPL and Connect (aka Jack-In)](https://calva.io/connect/)_ ![](docs/images/jack-in-1.png)
   2. Select `Fulcro Workshop` for the project type ![](docs/images/jack-in-2.png)
     * Note: This _should_ also start the backend server and open the frontend app in a browser - but it will take a while before its compilation is finished so you will need to refresh the browser.
+* Give it a while to finish the startup sequence
 * Start the server & open the page (if it did not start automatically, which it fails to do in Gitpod): open the file `src/fulcro_todomvc/server.clj`, Command Palette - _Load/Evaluate Current File and its Requires/Dependencies_, then place your cursor at the line `(http-server)` close to the end of the file and press `Alt-Enter` (or execute _Calva: Evaluate Top Level Form_)

 NOTE to Clojure devs: The Jack-in starts the shadow-cljs build `:todomvc` and also loads and starts the server thanks to a [custom Calva connect sequence](https://calva.io/connect-sequences/) defined here in [settings.json](.vscode/settings.json).